secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

 - Cross-functional leadership buy-in required; not a finance-only numbers exercise
 - Public company benchmarking drive decisions around GitLab long-term targets

-Governance: The LRP is reviewed and discussed by the board of directors every year.
+Governance: The Strategic Outlook is reviewed and discussed by the board of directors every year.

-#### Street Model
+#### Model

-What: The Street Model is a three statement excel model that we will use to guide Wall Street on a quarterly and annual basis.
+What: The Model is a three statement excel model that we will use to guide Wall Street on a quarterly and annual basis.

-Governance: Street model in the form of company guidance will be prepared by corporate finance, signed off on by CFO and eGroup.
+Governance: Model in the form of company guidance will be prepared by corporate finance, signed off on by CFO and e-group.
 Reviewed by the Board of Directors.

-#### Board Plan
+#### Plan

-Purpose: GitLab's Board Plan identifies GitLab's company goals for the next year and strategies for achieving them.
+Purpose: GitLab's Plan identifies GitLab's company goals for the next year and strategies for achieving them.
 Provide guidelines to understand how much capital is needed to achieve these goals.

-What: The Board Plan includes the annual strategy, business Plans/budgets for each function, plans for how we will achieve our key metrics and forecasts for all of our key metrics.
-The Board Plan is a three statement (Income Statement, Balance Sheet and Statement of Cashflow), non-GAAP bottoms-up plan that spans the current fiscal year.
+What: The Plan includes the annual strategy, business plans/budgets for each function, plans for how we will achieve our key metrics and forecasts for all of our key metrics.
+The Plan is a three statement (Income Statement, Balance Sheet, and Statement of Cashflow), non-GAAP bottoms-up plan that spans the current fiscal year.
 The revenue is forecast off 90% confidence bookings plan and expenses are planned at the headcount and vendor level.
-The Board Plan is a 90% confidence Plan and expenses for R&D and G&A are based on the revenue in the Plan.
+The Plan is a 90% confidence plan and expenses for R&D and G&A are based on the revenue in the Plan.
 Expenses for sales are based on capacity to achieve Company Target (below).

-Governance: The Board Plan is approved by the board of directors every year.
+Governance: The Plan is approved by the board of directors every year.

-#### Company Target
+#### Target

 Purpose: Build a go-to-market business plan to achieve the company's tops-down target.